ecomp-shONgit/unicode-data-and-character-array/README.md

 Off.
 ```

-The input is taken from the folder containing a download of the Unicode Character Lists of the website
+The input is taken from the folder "htmlfromunicodeorg" containing a download of the Unicode character lists of the website

 http://www.unicode.org/charts/normalization